 Being pushed out of your job because of how you are being treated is a breach of contract by your employer and is called constructive dismissal.
-Wherever you are, we can help you.
+Constructive Dismissal is where your employer has committed a serious breach of contract, entitling you to resign in response to their conduct.
+We have helped Wherever you are, we can help you.

 today for no obligation advice on employee dismissals.